Examples

 - The game will tell you when the filter was loaded correctly (or if it encountered a parsing error).

-Importing a filter
+Importing a .filter file

 - Ideally, if you use a downloaded filter, first place it in the game's filters folder.